apache/trafficserver/doc/admin/configuration-files/records.config.en.rst

        authenticated during the SSL handshake.
 Clients without a certificate are not allowed to access Traffic Server.

-``proxy.config.ssl.server.cert.filename``
-{#proxy.config.ssl.server.cert.filename}
-    ``STRING``
-    Default: ``server.pem``
-    The filename of the Traffic Server SSL certificate (the server certificate).

-``proxy.config.ssl.server.cert_chain.filename``
-{#proxy.config.ssl.server.cert_chain.filename}
-    ``STRING``
-    Default: ``NULL``
-    The file, in a chain of certificates, that is the root certificate recognized by your website.

 ``proxy.config.ssl.server.cert.path``
 {#proxy.config.ssl.server.cert.path}
     ``STRING``
     Default: ``/config``
-    The location of the Traffic Server SSL certificate (the server certificate).

-``proxy.config.ssl.server.private_key.filename``
-{#proxy.config.ssl.server.private_key.filename}
-    ``STRING``
-    Default: ``NULL``
-    The filename of the Traffic Server private key.
-Change this variable only if the private key is not located in the Traffic Server SSL certificate file.
+    The location of the SSL certificates and chains used for accepting and validation new SSL sessions.
+If this is a relative path, it is appended to the Traffic Server installation PREFIX.
+All certificates and certificate chains listed in
+    :file:`ssl_multicert.config` will be loaded relative to this path.

 ``proxy.config.ssl.server.private_key.path``
 {#proxy.config.ssl.server.private_key.path}
     ``STRING``
     Default: ``NULL``
-    The location of the Traffic Server private key.
+    The location of the SSL certificate private keys.
 Change this variable only if the private key is not located in the SSL certificate file.
+All private keys listed in :file:`ssl_multicert.config` will be loaded relative to this path.

+``proxy.config.ssl.server.cert_chain.filename``
+{#proxy.config.ssl.server.cert_chain.filename}
+    ``STRING``
+    Default: ``NULL``
+    The name of a file containing a global certificate chain that should be used with every server certificate.
+This file is only used if there are certificates defined in :file:`ssl_multicert.conf`.
+    Unless this is an absolute path, it is loaded relative to the path specified by ``proxy.config.ssl.server.cert.path``.

+``proxy.config.ssl.CA.cert.path`` {#proxy.config.ssl.CA.cert.path}
+    ``STRING``
+    Default: ``NULL``
+    The location of the certificate authority file that client certificates will be verified against.

 ``proxy.config.ssl.CA.cert.filename``
 {#proxy.config.ssl.CA.cert.filename}